Best daily deals

 Ryan Haines / Android Authority

 The Pixel 7 Pro delivers the consistent and reliable camera experience we’ve come to expect from Google smartphones.
 If you want top-notch image processing and color handling, the Pixel 7 Pro is your best bet.
-And thanks to the Tensor G2 chip’s machine learning strengths, it also includes a bevy of unique software features like call screening, Now Playing, live translate, and real-time dictation.
-Google takes home a few hardware wins too, thanks to the upgraded telephoto lens and above-average battery capacity.
+Thanks to the Tensor G2 chip’s machine learning strengths also includes unique software features like call screening, Now Playing, live translate, and real-time dictation.
+Thanks to the upgraded telephoto lens and above-average battery capacity, Google takes home a few hardware wins, too.

 Meanwhile, the Galaxy S22 Plus packs a brighter display, faster charging, a smaller and lighter build, and more color variety than the competition.
 While Samsung’s One UI software skin isn’t as playful or novel as Google’s Material You design language, it still offers a cohesive and smooth experience.
 Going with a Samsung flagship also nets you an additional year of software updates compared to the Pixel 7 series.
 That may be an important value consideration if you care about using the same smartphone for years to come.